 In addition, the company has other international credit facilities to fund working capital needs outside the United States and the United Kingdom.
-At January 2, 2016, these foreign credit facilities amounted to \$8.1 million in U.S. dollars with a weighted average interest rate of approximately 9.0%.
+At December 31, 2016, these foreign credit facilities amounted to \$6.4 million in U.S. Dollars with a weighted average per annum interest rate of approximately 10.21%.